chloekeenan/Project-2/README.md

 - Rock Paper Scissors Game - UI & JavaScript (https://youtu.be/WR_pWXJZiRY) vide on Youtube was used to inspire me and help with the structure of the game.

+- (https://www.w3schools.com/) was used to help learn JavaScript and implement it into my project.

+- (https://codeinstitute.net/ie/) was used for inspiration for the project by following the Love Maths tutorial.

+- (https://www.w3schools.com/colors/colors_picker.asp) was used to find the HEC color code.

 - I would like to also credit the amazing tutors at The Code Institute for all of their help.

 # Media

- - Fonts Used:

-- All icons were taken from Font Awesome https://fontawesome.com/
+- All icons used in the game were taken from Font Awesome (https://fontawesome.com/)